Child Development

 This course applies current theory and research to the care and education of infants and toddlers in group settings.
 The course examines essential policies, principles and practices that lead to quality care and developmentally appropriate curriculum for children from birth to 36 months.
 This course is required for infant/toddler caregivers in licensed childcare centers in California.

 This course is an examination of the developing child in a societal context focusing on the interrelationship of family, school, and community and emphasizes historical and socio-cultural factors.
 The processes of socialization and identity will be highlighted, showing the importance of respectful, reciprocal relationships that support and empower families.
+Also explored is the role of collaboration between family, community, and schools in supporting children’s development, birth through adolescence.

 This course introduces the principles and practices of administration of early childhood education programs.
 It examines administrative tools, philosophies, and techniques needed to organize, open, and operate an early care and education program.
 Topics covered include: program types, budget, management, regulations, laws, and development of policies and procedures.